-There is a lot of conflicting information floating about on this topic, and not a single forum/guide exists that caters to all the queries and concerns – in one place – around foreign outward remittance from India to the UK.
+There is a lot of conflicting information floating about this topic.
+Not a single forum/guide exists that caters to all the queries and concerns – in one place – around foreign outward remittances from India to the UK.

 By the way, I found:

-The banking term used in India for the reverse transaction is “foreign outward remittance.”
+The banking term used in India for reverse transactions is “foreign outward remittance.”

-I read a lot of articles and forum posts hoping to find an answer and gathered a lot of information along the way.
+I read many articles and forum posts, hoping to find an answer and gathered a lot of information along the way.

 In short, this is what I found:

-With money transfer companies like TransferWise, it is effortless to send money to India from the UK, but most of these companies do not have a licence for the reverse remittance (from India to the UK).
+With money transfer companies like Wise (review) and CurrencyFair, sending money to India from the UK is effortless.
+Still, most companies do not have a licence for reverse remittance (from India to the UK).

 Repatriation from an NRE account

-Under the liberalisation scheme of the RBI, the money you have in your NRE (Non-Resident External) account is freely repatriable meaning no formalities or permissions are required for remittances abroad for any amount.
+Under the liberalised remittance scheme of the RBI, the money you have in your NRE (Non-Resident External) account is freely repatriable, meaning no formalities or permissions are required for remittances abroad for any amount.

-The funds in NRE account are in the first place deposited from abroad or are accrued from the interest or dividends paid from foreign investments so remitting them from India to abroad is relatively less hassle.
+The funds in the NRE account are, in the first place, deposited from abroad or are accrued from the interest or dividends paid from foreign investments.
+Hence, remitting them from India to abroad is relatively less hassle.

 Repatriation from NRO account

-If the funds you want to remit from India are in an NRO (Non-Resident Ordinary) account meaning the funds are from income earned in India, you need to meet the legal restrictions and limits.
+If you want to remit funds from your NRO (Non-Resident Ordinary) account in India, meaning the funds are from income earned in India, you need to meet the legal restrictions and limits.

-With NRO account, the remittance limit per year is USD $1 million subject to meeting procedural formalities.
-Like, you need to get a certification from a CA for taxes paid on your income in India.
+With an NRO account, the yearly remittance limit is USD 1 million, subject to meeting procedural formalities.
+You need to get a certification from a CA for taxes paid on your income in India.

-I thought why not publish all the information that I gathered during the research and publish a comprehensive step-by-step guide on money transfer from India to the UK?
+I thought, why not publish all the information I gathered during the research and publish a comprehensive step-by-step guide on money transfer from India to the UK?